arav06/qilo/README.md

 <br>
 You can add more IPs, ports, usernames and passwords but the corresponding information for each server should be on the same line separated by 1 space

-* Save the file, mark main.py as an executable and run it as: ./main.py info.txt
+* Save the file and and run it as: python3 main.py info.txt

 * Enter the command as your input and the output for each server will be displayed